OTR truck driver interview questions and sourcing tips

 These questions can help reveal how a driver handles difficulties on the road and whether they’re aware of the rules and regulations they must follow in order to shield your company from added liability.

 Sell your company

 With truck drivers in such short supply, it’s important to remember that in addition to assessing each applicant, you need to sell them on the benefits of joining your company.
 Examples of aspects to highlight during the interview include:

 - Efforts to reorganize logistics to minimize the amount of time drivers spend on long hauls

 - Company practices that provide helpful feedback to drivers regarding their technical performance

 - Company paid or subsidized training for additional and/or advanced certifications

-- Team leadership
+- Opportunities for team leadership

 - Available signing bonuses